 Student Assessment and Grading in Years 1-4: The College of Medicine monitors the academic performance and professional behavior of its students.
-This process informs the promotion of students throughout the four-year program, which is outlined in the Assessment and Monitoring of Student Performance and Grading in Years 1-4 policy.
+This process informs the promotion of students throughout the four-year program, which is outlined in the Assessment Monitoring in Required Courses and Clerkships policy.